sidney-eliot/3d-artists-handbook/content/presentation/blender-to-unreal-pipeline.md

 - [Skelton System Explainded](https://www.youtube.com/watch?v=FDbpHamn2eY)
 - https://www.youtube.com/watch?v=nY4Q8cYBLP8

-It is also important to know that this script breaks the rig and makes it no longer usable in Blender, so one should create a backup of the blend file.
+It's also important to know that this script breaks the rig and makes it no longer usable in Blender, so one should create a backup of the blend file.

 ### Important Notes
 - One Skeleton/ Rig can be used for many models